jonpas/Squad-BananaGrenade/README.md

     </a>
 </p>

-**Banana Grenade** is a Squad mod that aims to compliment the game with much required potassium.
+**Banana Grenade** is a Squad mod that aims to compliment the game with much required potassium to bend the strength of the soldiers during dire times on the battlefield.

 The mod is entirely **open-source** and licensed under the GNU General Public License ([GPLv2](https://github.com/jonpas/Squad-BananaGrenade/blob/master/LICENSE)).